pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 ## Selecting the compiler

 By default, classic builds use sccz80 as the compiler, if you wish to compile with zsdcc then you must add the option `-compiler=sdcc`.
+Classic supports the creation of final executables which are comprised of some files compiled with sccz80 and some with zsdcc.

 ## Generic console (vt52)